Lectures on LHC Physics: QCD

 \subsubsection{POWHEG method}

-As described in Section~\ref{sec:qcd_mcnlo} the MC\@@NLO matching scheme for a next-to-leading order correction and the parton shower is based on an extended subtraction scheme.
-It starts from a given parton shower and avoids double counting by modifying the next-to-leading corrections.
-An interesting question is: can we also combine a next-to-leading order calculation by keeping the next-to-leading order structure and apply a modified parton shower?
+As described in Section~\ref{sec:qcd_mcnlo} the MC\@@NLO matching scheme for a next--to--leading order correction and the parton shower is based on an extended subtraction scheme.
+It starts from a given parton shower and avoids double counting by modifying the next--to--leading corrections.
+An interesting question is: can we also combine a next--to--leading order calculation by keeping the next--to--leading order structure and apply a modified parton shower?
 The main ingredient to this structure are Sudakov factors introduced in Section~\ref{sec:qcd_sudakov} and used for the CKKW merging scheme in Section~\ref{sec:qcd_ckkw}.

-In contrast to the MC\@@NLO scheme the POWHEG (Positive Weight Hardest Emission Generator) scheme does not introduce counter events or subtraction terms.
-It considers the next-to-leading order calculation of a cross section a combination of an $m$-particle and an $(m+1)$-particle process and attempts to adjust the parton shower attached to each of these two contributions such that there is no double counting.
+In contrast to the MC\@@NLO scheme the POWHEG (Positive Weight Hardest Emission Generator) scheme does not introduce counter--events or subtraction terms.
+It considers the next--to--leading order calculation of a cross section a combination of an $n$-particle and an $(n+1)$-particle process and attempts to adjust the parton shower attached to each of these two contributions such that there is no double counting.

-Our starting point is the next-to-leading order computation of a cross section following Eq.(\ref{eq:qcd_bvr_contrib}).
-We can combine it with appropriate soft and collinear subtraction terms $C$ in the factorized $(m+1)$-particle phase space where for simplicity we assume that the integrated subtraction terms exactly cancel the divergences from the virtual corrections:
+Our starting point is the next--to--leading order computation of a cross section following Eq.\eqref{eq:qcd_bvr_contrib}.
+We can combine it with appropriate soft and collinear subtraction terms $C$ in the factorized $(n+1)$-particle phase space where for simplicity we assume that the integrated subtraction terms exactly cancel the divergences from the virtual corrections.
+In our simplified model where the extra radiation is only described by an integral over the energy fraction $x$ we find

-The $(m+1)$-particle phase we factorize into the $m$-particle phase space and the azimuthally symmetric remainder $dz dt'$, as suggested by Eq.(\ref{eq:qcd_factorize}).
-With these two proper integration variables we cannot assume a toy form $R/x$ for the real emission, so we denote the real emission as $R$ alone.
-The projector $\pro$ maps the nominal $(m+1)$-particle phase space of the real emission onto the $m$-particle phase space of the leading order process.
+The projector $\pro$ maps the nominal $(n+1)$-particle phase space of the real emission onto the $n$-particle phase space of the leading order process.
+We keep it separate from the factor $\delta(x)$ and define $\pro \delta(x) = \delta(x)$.